humaira1526/My-Resume/README.md

 ---

+## **📂 What You'll Find Here**

+**📝 My Resume** – A comprehensive breakdown of my skills, experience, and projects
+**👩‍💻Professional Experiences** – Highlighting tools and skills I learned and applied in projects and team contributions while adapting to new settings
+**🚀 Projects Showcase** – Highlighting my work in software development, data analysis, and cloud computing while self-learning the necessary tools to provide high-quality work
+**🎯 Technical Skills** – A detailed list of technologies and tools I excel in

 ## **💼 Professional Experience**
 ### **Software Engineer Co-Op** - *Denso International America*  *(Sept 2023 – Dec 2023)*
 ✅ Engineered a **cloud-driven automated data transfer system**, eliminating 100% of manual errors and saving engineers **2.5+ hours daily**.